 S/N Description Particulars Name of related party Tata Capital Limited (TCL) Tata Capital Housing Finance Limited (TCHFL) 8.
-Justification of the proposed transactions digitization initiatives of entities with growth and transformation journeys Company also leverages niche skills, These transactions aim at providing end-consumers of Tata group and put technologies to sustain and grow th gnized provider of IT services, participates in the hin Tata group and partners in respective entities' s.
-During the course of rendering such services, the , capabilities and resources of entities within the group. ; enhanced level of user experience to the rovide the entities within the group cutting edge heir business. multiple regions to effectively serve owned as well as leased premises as The Company has a robust policy of its customers.
-Towards this, the Company utilizes both s part of its normal business activities. the cash flow requirements and mat to diversify the investments, the Con within the risk framework approved ximize the yield on a risk adjusted basis.
-In its endeavor mpany is exploring other instruments with better yield I by the Risk Management Committee.
-The investments L are within the framework approved.
-Considering the above, the propose Independent Directors on the Audit ed value of transactions has been approved by committee.
-9. A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through the registered email address of the shareholders The Company conducts transactions with related parties in its ordinary course of busines at prices which are at arm's length.
-The Company uses methodologies as per Organisatic for Economic Co-operation and Development (OECD) guidelines for establishing arm's len pricing.
+Justification of the proposed transactions digitization initiatives of entities within Ta growth and transformation journeys.
+Dur Company also leverages niche skills, capa These transactions aim at providing enha e the entities within the group cutting edge ations from delivery centers and offices situated in ustomers.
+Towards this, the Company utilizes both to fits normal business activities.
+(Government of India and AAA rated corp the cash flow requirements and maximize to diversify the investments, the Compan sting in highly liquid and high quality instruments porate bonds) with an aim of efficiently managing e the yield on a risk adjusted basis.
+In its endeavor by is exploring other instruments with better yield the Risk Management Committee.
+The investments within the framework approved.
+Considering the above, the proposed value Independent Directors on the Audit Com 9.
+A statement that the valuation or other external report, if any, relied upon by the listed entity in relation to the proposed transaction will be made available through the registered email address of the shareholders The Company conducts transactions with related parties in its ordinary course of business at prices which are at arm's length.
+The Company uses methodologies as per Organisation for Economic Co-operation and Development (OECD) guidelines for establishing arm's leng pricing.
 The pricing for such transactions are established generally considering market 10.
-Name of the Director or KMP who is related, if any, and the nature of their relationship None 11.
-Following additional disclosure given es to be made in case of loans, inter -corporate deposits, advances or investments made or Α. Source of funds Internal accruals В. In case any financial indebtedness is incurred to make or give loans, intercorporate deposits, advances or investment: Not Applicable Nature of indebtedness.Cost of funds; and Tenure of the indebtedness C. Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security through Electronic Bidding Platform and the rates are market determine e Debentures on private placement basis would be of Stock Exchanges as per the prescribed SEBI norms ed by competitive bidding.
-Further, the interest rates for nd Inter-corporate Deposits will be in compliance with
+Name of the Director or KMP who is related, if any, and the nature of their relationship None 11. • es to be made in case of loans, inter-corp orate deposits, advances or investments made or A. Source of funds Internal accruals B. In case any financial indebtedness is incurred to make or give loans, intercorporate deposits, advances or investment: Nature of indebtedness.
+Not Applicable Cost of funds; and Tenure of the indebtedness C. Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security The subscription to Non-Convertible Debentures on private placement basis would be through Electronic Bidding Platform of Stock Exchanges as per the prescribed SEBI norms and the rates are market determined by competitive bidding.
+Further, the interest rates for investment by way of Term Loans and Inter-corporate Deposits will be in compliance with Section 186 of the Act.